 tentative and looking confused At least Willson is looking

 Emile just completed a

-3-hour Gay parade.
-The book erroneously (1 of 90 errors)
+3-hour part in a nine-hour Gay Pride parade.
+The book

 describes this odd photo as "Gettin' ready for the Gay Pride